trthatcher/MLKernels.jl/README.md

 ### Getting Started

+The `Kernel` data type is parametric - either `Float32` or `Float64` depending on the input arguments.
+The default is `Float64`.
 A kernel can be constructed using one of the many predefined kernels.
 Once a kernel has been constructed, it can be passed to the `kernel` function and used to compute kernel function of two vectors.
 For example, the simplest base kernel is the scalar (dot) product kernel:

 ```julia
 julia> κ = ScalarProductKernel()